sergioafanou/smart-cv/_posts/2021-04-06-a-portless-phone-with-wired-charging-might-be-on-the-horizon.md

 ---
-title : A portless phone with wired charging might be on the horizon
+title : "A portless phone with wired charging might be on the horizon"
 layout: post
 tags: tutorial labnol
 post_inspiration: https://www.androidauthority.com/oppo-portless-phone-1215270/